 On this page you will find a step-by-step walkthrough of the PerfectXL Compare Tool.
-This includes descriptions of the purpose of certain pages and functionality, screenshots of different parts of the tool itself, and explanations as to how the functionality could be used in your own workplace.
+We will show you how to successfully compare two Excel sheets with descriptions, screenshots and explanations as to how the functionality could be used in your own workplace.

 We also offer a more technical explanation, a more indepth general help, and you can always contact us.

-You can upload files or drag and drop the excel files you want to analyze into the program.
+To compare two Excel sheets, you can upload or drag and drop the files you want to analyze into the program.
 Most analysis takes just one second!

 The first overview you see is summary, this has metadata, and an overview of the aggregated differences found between the spreadsheets.